uninterrupted in time and indefinitely long continuing

 tsunami, her cry so loud and childlike that it scared me, and I got up, sat down next her, and put my arm around her.

-sufficiently valuable to justify the investment of time or interest
+sufficiently valuable to justify the investment of time

 I wish I could say I was in it for the thrill of learning, but mostly I was in it for the thrill of getting into a